 Second, cell-level engineering optimizations that have nothing to do with chemistry.
 Thinner current collectors, optimized electrode coatings, improved electrolyte formulations, and tighter manufacturing tolerances all contribute to reducing internal resistance.
 BYD's advantage here is that it manufactures its own cells, designs its own packs, builds its own vehicles, and operates its own charging network.
 When you control the entire stack, you can optimize across boundaries that other companies treat as supplier handoff points.

-The BESS-Buffered Charging Network
+The Charging Network Is The Product

 The charging network side of this story receives less attention than the cars, but it may be more important.